Agricultural emissions reduction survey

 Why is the WA government pursuing a net zero 2050 goal, and how will it benefit residents?

-Scientist asked 12 months ago
+Scientist asked over 1 year ago

 Australia is a signatory of the Paris Agreement, which commits to Australia reducing emissions to 43% below 2005 levels by 2030.